Supporting Our Community and Beyond

 Email pm@braintreearea.foodbank.org.uk, if you could carry out this role.

-Vanessa, Public Relations Officer at Braintree Area Foodbank, writes:
+Vanessa, Communications Manager at Braintree Area Foodbank, writes:

 You will also see below that it is now possible to make a financial donation to Foodbank straight from your pay packet.
 Foodbank also welcomes one-off monetary donations.